 Ting!
 That's when the sword that saved his life came in.

 How and why did his life take such a turn?
-Everything was perfect and seemed perfectly normal, Six weeks ago;
+Everything was fine and seemed perfectly normal, Six weeks ago;

-Lincoln lived in Green Haven; he called it the most beautiful place anyone would ever call home, even if it was the only place he had ever lived.
-The entire province combined the cities of Vancouver, Victoria and Vancouver Island.
-Despite being under Canada, the province pretty much had its own laws and policies, similar to Cataluña in Spain or Monaco in France.
-Lincoln was a freshman at University of British Columbia, UBC studying geology.
-He had clocked nineteen a few weeks back and had the perfect life and perfect girlfriend.
+Green Haven; he called it the most beautiful place anyone would ever call home, even if it was the only place he had ever lived.
+The province combined Vancouver, Burnaby and Vancouver Island.
+Despite being under Canada, it pretty much had its own laws and policies, similar to Cataluña in Spain or Monaco in France.
+Lincoln was a freshman at University of British Columbia, UBC.
+He had clocked nineteen a few weeks back and had a life and a seemingly faultless girlfriend.
 Her name was Maria Van Santen.
 Their relationship had lasted about a year, thanks to their rather no-compromise lifestyle.
 The highest level of intimacy they ever reached was a hug and few pecks here and there, their friends called it outright ridiculous.

 Lincoln's lifestyle had changed ever since he and Maria started their platonic relationship.
 He left his group of bikers and stopped partying till late.
 People often commented that he was "married".

-*****It was that time of the year, late into the fall.
-The leaves were brightly colored, unleashing their divine beauty when kissed by the golden-yellow rays of the evening Vancouver sunset.
-On the flip side, the warmth that came with the previous summer was slolwly fading as it was getting colder with each passing day.
+*****It was late into the fall.
+The leaves were brightly colored, unleashing their divine beauty when touched by the orange-yellow rays of the Vancouver sunset.
+On the flip side, the warmth that came with the previously unexpected summer was slolwly fading as it was getting colder with each passing day.
 Winter was just round the corner.

 'Any plans for today, Lincoln?'
 Shane, an afro-American friend of his asked on their way out to the main gate.
-They had been friends since fifth grade, along with Ashton Carmichael.
-Both were studying architecture.
-Lincoln stood at about six feet and had a peachy skin.
-His hair was Black, shaped in an emo style, covering half of his face.
-His eyes were amber.
+They had been friends since fifth grade, along with Ashton, a rather silent third party in that boring walk.

 'Not really, just wanna go home and study for about an hour or so,' Lincoln replied